Mortgage broker: Duties of a mortgage broker

-Most banks are profit-making, private enterprises, however, some are owned by government, or are non-profits.
-Central banks are normally government-owned banks, which are often charged with quasi-regulatory responsibilities, e.g. supervising commercial banks, or controlling the cash interest rate.
-Central banks generally provide liquidity to the banking system and act as the lender of last resort in the event of a crisis.

 The nature and scope of a mortgage broker's activities vary with jurisdiction.
 For example, anyone offering mortgage brokerage in the United Kingdom is offering a regulated financial activity; the broker is responsible for ensuring the advice is appropriate for the borrowers' circumstances and is held financially liable if the advice is later shown to be defective.
 In other jurisdictions, the transaction undertaken by the broker may be limited to a sales job: pointing the borrower in the direction of an appropriate lender, with no advice given, and with a commission collected for the sale.

 The work undertaken by the broker will depend on the depth of the broker's service and liabilities.
 Typically the following tasks are undertaken: